Changissnz/nu_merchant_principal/README.md

 from $F$ to another "alliance" factor that could possibly replace $F$ as the supplier.

-The changes in connectivity of the alliance is not illustrated in this image, although edges (connections) between the alliance units could be shattered.
+The changes in connectivity between units of the alliance is not illustrated in this image, although edges (connections) between the alliance units could be shattered.
 A kind of hierarchical dynamic between the units $S_0$, $S_3$, and $S_4$ in pursuit after their demands also seems to present itself as a suspected cause of the friendly redirection